 Negotiations for the TPP remain closed to the public and the text of the agreement remains classified.
 While the administration touts the TPP as a job-creating, wage-raising enterprise, it has not made public any employment or sectoral impacts study.
 The administration hasn't provided information as to how the TPP will promote manufacturing more effectively than current U.S. trade policy and the global corporate agenda continues to make demands for deregulation, privatization, tax breaks and other financial advantages for Big Business while shrinking the social safety net in the name of “labor flexibility.”

-While labor unions participation has been severely limited during the negotiation process, some information has been gleaned.
+While labor union participation has been severely limited during the negotiation process, some information has been gleaned.
 Here's how the TPP will impact:

 Thanks - Your submission was sent!